 Researchers don’t know what causes ASD.
 It may be caused by certain genes.
 A child with ASD may also have problems with the structure of the brain or with certain chemicals in the brain.
 Researchers do know that ASD is not caused by what a parent does to raise a child.

-About 1 in 68 children in the U.S. has an autism spectrum disorder, according to the CDC.
 The disorder happens much more often in boys than girls.
 Four to 5 times as many boys as girls have ASD.

 The guidelines say that all children should be screened for ASD and other development disorders before age 2.
 The screening is done at well-child checkups.
-Children who have symptoms of development or behavior disorders will need to get additional testing for ASD.
+Children who have symptoms of development or behavior disorders will need to get more testing for ASD.

 Healthcare providers look for the following problems during well-child visits before age 2:

 If a child has any of the above problems, the healthcare provider will do more screening.
 This will help show whether your child has ASD or another developmental disorder.
-Your child may need to see a doctor with special training to diagnose and treat ASD.
+Your child may need to see a healthcare provider with special training to diagnose and treat ASD.
 Your child may also need these screening tests:

 Each child with ASD needs his or her own special treatment program.
 This is because children with ASD can vary a lot in how much help they need.
 Programs that work best are those that are started as early as possible and involve the parents.

 Treatment for ASD includes:

 Your child and your family may also need to see a mental health provider.
 This provider can give you parent counseling, social skills training, and one-on-one therapy.
 This provider can also help you find the treatment programs that are best for your child.

 Experts don’t know how to prevent ASD in children.
 They do know that it is not caused by what a parent does to raise a child.
 Spotting and treating ASD early can lessen symptoms and enhance your child’s normal development.
 It can also improve your child’s quality of life.